imatmati/blog/_posts/2016-11-20-seneca-docker.md

 Let's build it.
 My project for this sole service resides in the directory ws1.
 So from its parent, I issue

-{% highlight text %}
+{% highlight shell %}
 $ docker build -t users:get ws1/
 {% endhighlight %}

 And then run it with
-{% highlight text %}
+{% highlight shell %}
 $ docker run -ti --network=host --name GetUserService  users:get
 {% endhighlight %}

-Notice that I use the most direct network configuration, this is not a good example for production.
+Notice that I use the most direct network configuration, this is certainly not your choice for production.

 ### Check user

 The Dockerfile

-{% highlight text %}
+{% highlight shell %}
 FROM ubuntu:14.04
 MAINTAINER ivan matmati
 EXPOSE 5000